Fabrice Leroux

 The artist's mission is therefore to build encounters,

-Teddy and Fabrice Leroux (currently in artistic residency at the Boulogne/mer Hospital) have "civically" taken part in a series of events.
+Teddy and Fabrice Leroux (currently in artistic residency at the Centre Hospitalier de Boulogne/mer) have "citizenly"

-decided to create this page to allow everyone to follow the project without any risk of contamination except for poetic ones.
+decided to create this page to allow everyone to follow the project without any risk of contamination except poetic.

-Of course, there is a need for "social distancing" from the epidemic, but we will try to keep our links.
+It is true that a "social distancing" from the epidemic is necessary, but we will try to keep our links.

 In the meantime, don't forget your prescription